 Sudden, intense attacks of pain, swelling, and tenderness in your ankle may be a warning sign of gout.
 These abrupt attacks often occur at night.
 Other common symptoms of ankle gout include:

-First, Dr. Reinkraut, Dr. Suh, or Dr. Basra performs a physical exam and asks about your medical history to determine the cause of your ankle pain.
+First, the Doctors perform a physical exam and asks about your medical history to determine the cause of your ankle pain.